'A once shy kid now emerging to the world'

 There was plenty of personality in his century celebration, as well.
 Khawaja may have been the first player to do the dab on a cricket field, in 2017, before it became a completely played-out meme.
 This time he raised his knees and thumped his chest in the manner of one of American basketball's greatest.

-"I love LeBron James and I do it mucking around with the boys all the time if I hit a few good shots playing basketball, so I've had a bit of practice at it," he said after play of that moment.
+"I love LeBron James and I do it mucking around with the boys all the time if I hit a few good shots playing basketball, so I've had a bit of practice at it," he said after play.

 "I love Test cricket, [but] I feel a little traditional at times so I like to give it a bit of spark."